timbrandin/meteor-crawler/README.md

 Create an instance

-    var crawler = new Crawler('example_com');

-    // The crawler does always need a collection. crawler.consume('http://example.com');
+    // The crawler does always need a collection. var crawler = new Crawler('example_com');

+    // Consume some website.
+    crawler.consume('http://example.com');